 If someone you know is showing signs of an opioid overdose, call 911 right away.
-(The Good Samaritan Drug Overdose Act exempts people at the scene of an overdose from being charged for personal use of an illegal substance, as well as from being charged for breach of probation or parole.)
+(The Good Samaritan Drug Overdose Act exempts people at the scene of an overdose from being charged for personal use of an illegal recovery position learn about opioids substance, as well as from being charged for breach of probation or parole.)